 We record goodwill when the purchase price of net tangible and intangible assets we acquire exceeds their fair value.
 Other acquired intangible assets include identifiable acquired technologies, trade names, customer relationships, distribution networks, sales backlogs, and non-competition agreements.
-We amortize the cost of finite-lived identifiable intangible assets on a straight-line basis, which approximates the pattern in which the economic benefits of the assets are expected to be realized, over periods of ten years or less.
+We amortize the cost of finite-lived identifiable intangible assets on a straight-line basis, which approximates the pattern in which the economic benefits of the assets are expected to be realized, over their estimated useful lives, which are periods of ten years or less.

 We regularly perform reviews to determine if the carrying values of our goodwill and other intangible assets are impaired.
-In accordance with SFAS No. 142, Goodwill and Other Intangible Assets ("SFAS No. 142"), we review goodwill for impairment at least annually on November 1, or more frequently if an event occurs indicating the potential for impairment.
-As of January 31, 2009 and 2008, we had no indefinite-lived intangible assets other than goodwill.
+We review goodwill for impairment at least annually on November 1, or more frequently if an event occurs indicating the potential for impairment.
+As of January 31, 2010 and 2009, we had no indefinite-lived intangible assets other than goodwill.
 To test for potential impairment, we first perform an assessment of the fair value of our reporting units.
-We utilize three primary approaches to determine fair value: (a) an income based approach, using projected discounted cash flows, (b) a market based approach using multiples of comparable companies, and (c) a transaction based approach using multiples for recent acquisitions of similar businesses made in the marketplace.
+We utilize three primary approaches to determine fair value: (a) an income based approach, using projected discounted cash flows, (b) a market based approach, using multiples of comparable companies, and (c) a transaction based approach, using multiples for recent acquisitions of similar businesses made in the marketplace.